-Griffin's Guardians is creating change and bringing awareness!
-Check out some of the media coverage we've received to date.
+Griffin's Guardians is creating change and bringing awareness to Pediatric cancer!
+Check out some of the media coverage we've received:

 August 23, 2016

-Eagle Newspaper article about Grace's Sibling Sunshine, and covers the 2nd Annual Gold Tie Gala.
+Eagle Newspaper article about Grace's Sibling Sunshine!
+Also covers the 2nd Annual Gold Tie Gala.

 Unsung heroes: Grace’s Sibling Sunshine celebrates the brothers and sisters of kids fighting cancer